 Moses Ndiritu’s story – Every day gets harder

 Managing the severe pain associated with HME can be very disheartening, and there are all sorts of opinions regarding treatment.
-Below are three different approaches to pain management, notwithstanding that fact that in distinguishing which pain medicine provides the most effective relief it is important for each HME patient (or parent / guardian in the case of children) to do their own research before any new treatments are commenced.
+Below are several different approaches to pain management, notwithstanding that fact that in distinguishing which pain medicine provides the most effective relief it is important for each HME patient (or parent / guardian in the case of children) to do their own research before any new treatments are commenced.
 While a proposed treatment may sound beneficial, there are also some potential negative side effects that a HME patient may suffer from.
 Always be aware of both the pros and cons of any treatment before deciding whether it is the right approach to controlling specific pain, and preferably use the therapy in a controlled environment.

 1. Medical Marijuana?